Malaysia police probe flight engineer on missing plane

-* Amgen says optimistic about rebound in Enbrel sales in coming quarters after Q1 decline

-KUALA LUMPUR, March 17 Malaysian police are investigating a flight engineer who was among the passengers on the missing Malaysia Airlines plane as they focus on the pilots and anyone else on board who had technical flying knowledge, a senior police official said.
+KUALA LUMPUR Malaysian police are investigating a flight engineer who was among the passengers on the missing Malaysia Airlines plane as they focus on the pilots and anyone else on board who had technical flying knowledge, a senior police official said.

 The aviation engineer is Mohd Khairul Amri Selamat, 29, a Malaysian who has said on social media he had worked for a private jet charter company.